Calamari-OCR/calamari/docs/source/doc.command-line-usage.rst

 Calamari provides several predefined network architectures, that can be passed to the `--network` argument.

-* ``deep1``: The default Calamari network with conv, max-pool, conv, max-pool, and one BiLSTM layer.
+* ``def``: The default Calamari network with conv, max-pool, conv, max-pool, and one BiLSTM layer.
 * ``deep3``: The default Calamari network with conv, max-pool, conv, max-pool, conv, and three BiLSTM layer.
 * ``htr+``: The default network architecture of Transkribus (see, e.g., `Michael et al. (2019) <https://arxiv.org/pdf/1903.07377>`_).
   Note that this network should/must be applied on a larger line height (recommended is 64: ``--data.line_height=64``)